Why Diversity Should Matter to You

 Explore Ethnic Diversity at Allen College

-If available, the chart below also explores ethnic diversity among the faculty at Allen College.
+If available, the chart below explores ethnic diversity among the undergraduate students at Allen College.

 This School is Heavily Dominated by One Gender